What is the Duration of a Bond?

 What is a Bond Portfolio?

 The duration of a bond portfolio enables a fund manager to study the behavior of various bonds in conjunction with one another.
-Often, the income arising from the bond universe can be exploited when bonds are pooled together.
-This enables the harnessing of gains more effectively arising from their varying coupon rates, maturity and market values.
+The income arising from the bond universe can often be exploited when bonds are pooled together.
+This enables harnessing gains more effectively arising from their varying coupon rates, maturity, and market values.